hashicorp/vault/ui/docs/ember-engines.md

 loadInitializers(<EngineName>Engine, modulePrefix);
 ```

 The services in the example above are common services that we often use in our engines.
-Any other services that are in our main app that is needed for your engine should be added in the dependencies services array.
+If your engine requires other services from the main application, add them to the services array.

 Optional step: Add some text in the engine’s `application.hbs` file (to see if your engine was set up correctly).